Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 Choosing the right ceiling fan size is a major key to operating conditions

-Installing excessively heavy fan blades could put your motor under unnecessary stress, and reduce your unit’s lifespan significantly.
+I’ve found that installing excessively heavy fan blades can put your motor under unnecessary stress and reduce your fan’s lifespan significantly.

-Solution: Again, please read your user manual.
+Solution: Please read your user manual.
 In 99% of cases, you’ll be able to find the right specifications for your ceiling fan model in it.

 When Should You Call a Pro?